 MIAMI, Jan.
 15, 2018—The International Society for Stem Cell Application (ISSCA) will launch the first bilingual (English and Spanish) regenerative medicine newsletter January 23, 2018.
 The monthly newsletter will be available for free to email subscribers and shared through ISSCA social media channels.

 Regenerative Medicine Business News will provide the latest updates on policies, legislative, regulatory and reimbursement initiatives to support research and development of regenerative medicine products, and business development and investor information on opportunities in the fast-growing stem cell and regenerative medicine market.

 Regenerative Medicine Research and clinical applications will follow the latest findings on regenerative medicine research and development—from tissue engineering to cell therapies, and the different challenges involved in live tissue handling and manufacturing.
+You can find high-quality furniture options at a modern office furniture store in California.
 In addition, the newsletter will include information on the latest clinical applications of regenerative medicine therapies.

 The newsletter will also include schedules and registration information on upcoming regenerative medicine training and certification courses, along with registration information.